 Every once in a while, I have been a guest preacher at Gloria Dei Lutheran Church in Coos Bay, but I feel free to say more in a painting than in a pulpit.
 Additionally, I find preaching exhausting, while painting energizes me.

-My paintings have been exhibited in Coos Art Museum’s Biennials (2014 and 2016), in a solo show at Black Market Gourmet in Coos Bay (2016) and a joint show with my friend Geralyn Inokuchi (2017), at Pacific Coast Medical Park Gallery in Coos Bay (2016), at the Coos Bay Library (2016), at Southern Coos Hospital in Bandon, OR (2017), in two juried shows at Verum Ultimum Gallery in Portland, OR (2017), at Oregon Bay Properties in North Bend, OR (2017), in the juried exhibit “Expressions West 2017” at Coos Art Museum, and at the Hawthorne Gallery in Port Orford, OR.
+My artwork has been exhibited in Coos Art Museum’s Biennials (2014, 2016, 2018), in a solo show and joint shows with friends Geralyn Inokuchi and Sharon Jensen at Black Market Gourmet in Coos Bay (2016, 2017, 2018), at Pacific Coast Medical Park Gallery in Coos Bay (2016), at the Coos Bay Library (2016), at Southern Coos Hospital in Bandon, OR (2017), in three juried shows at Verum Ultimum Gallery in Portland, OR (2017 —2018), at Oregon Bay Properties in North Bend, OR (2017), in the juried exhibit “Expressions West 2017” at Coos Art Museum, and at the Hawthorne Gallery in Port Orford, OR (2017).
+I have entered pieces in several community shows at Art by the Sea gallery in Bandon, Oregon, where one of my collages, “Huddle,” was awarded second place in early October 2018.
 On commission, during the last two months of 2017, I created a 4′ x 5′ painting entitled “Tomorrow” for the Coos Bay residence of Ginny Tabor and Blair Holman.